DazFather/brush/README.md

 > Your humble terminal paintbrush.
 Heavily inspired by [termenv](https://github.com/muesli/termenv) and [lipgloss](https://github.com/charmbracelet/lipgloss)

-Brush is a simple and light librarie to help you paint your terminal outputs.
-If you need more then this consider using one of the filbraries linked before.
+Brush is a simple and light library to help you paint your terminal outputs.
+If you need more than this consider using one of the libraries linked before.

 ## Usage